#39 TRENDING IN Music & Podcasts 🔥

 October 16, 2023

 Numerous studies examining the relationship between studying and music suggest that listening to music with lyrics may in fact hinder learning.
-Music is a stimulus that can negatively affecting concentration and recall and make it difficult to focus on a task at hand.
-So while listening to your favorite songs while studying may at first glance seem like a harmless way to relax, it is likely hindering your learning and comprehension.
+Music is a stimulus that can negatively affect concentration and recall and make it difficult to focus on a task at hand.
+So, while listening to your favorite songs while studying may at first glance seem like a harmless way to relax, it could be hindering your learning and comprehension.

-However, if you're someone who enjoys having something on in the background while you work, do not despair!
+But, if you're someone who enjoys having something on in the background while you work, do not despair!
 All is not lost.
-While the majority of music genres are said to hinder studying, there are some that do not.
+While the majority of music genres are said to hinder studying, a few do not.

 Image Credit: Adam Rice from Giphy